 The chicken breast meat is cut into very small pieces …one-third inch cubes.
 The easiest way to achieve uniform cubes is to cut each breast in half lengthwise.
 Cut into long strips, then cut at either end into cubes.

 All ingredients are mixed with the chicken and placed in the fridge for 2 hours to marinate.
 Or overnight.

 I’ve adapted this recipe from one that I found on a great food blog called Natasha’s Kitchen.
 She serves these fritters with an optional Garlic Aioli Dip.
 I’ve included the details on making the dip …even added some dill to mine.
 But it really is optional.
 These fritters pair well with so many flavors.
 You can choose your favorite creamy dressing.
 Or a creamy horseradish sauce.
-Or, the all-time standby …marinara sauce.
+Or, the always popular marinara sauce.